-This is an accelerated course designed to give students an understanding of the mechanics of music.
+AP Music Theory is an accelerated course designed to give students an understanding of the underlying mechanics and structures of written music.
 We will be studying various aspects of music stemming from its three main components: rhythm, melody, and harmony.
-An in depth study of 18th century voice leading principles will be the stepping stone to several student compositions that will be created during this class.
-We will also spend considerable time training the ear to recognize the notational and rhythmic patterns that we will be studying.
-It is our goal to develop the skill to reproduce aural stimuli both visually and vocally.
+An in-depth study of 18th century voice leading principles will be the stepping stone for several student compositions that will be created this year.
+Ear training is an important and fundamental music skill that we will be developing.
+We will spend considerable time training the ear to recognize the notational and rhythmic patterns that we have learned as it is our goal to develop the ability to reproduce aural stimuli both visually and vocally.

 Each student is expected to have for every class:

-- pencils (absolutely NO assignments will be accepted in pen)
+- pencils (NO assignments will be accepted in pen)

 - manuscript notebook